 Performances by the Sydney University Dramatic Society (SUDS) are also held at the Cellar Theatre during semester.
 If you’re an aspiring director or thespian, join SUDS or visit its website for more details.

-Check out our weekly newsletter for notices, events, news, competitions, special offers and resources.
+Watch out for our weekly newsletter for notices, events, news, competitions, special offers and resources.

 Student News is emailed to you every Monday during semester, keeping you up-to-date with everything happening on campus.
 Keep an eye out for it in your student inbox and stay informed about all the things that our students are doing, whilst receiving tips for managing your studies and getting involved in student life.